 6. The Smithsonian National Zoo Was Also the Home of Another Famous Bear

-Speaking of bears, one of the National Zoo’s most famous residents was Smokey Bear.
+Speaking of bears, one of the DC Zoo’s most famous residents was Smokey Bear.
 The inspiration for the cartoon, Smokey was a five pound, three-month-old black bear cub rescued from the Capitan Gap forest fire in New Mexico.

 7. The Smithsonian National Zoo is Fourth Most Popular Smithsonian Destination